joakimsk/esp8266/README.md

 ## Introduction
 This repo contains useful stuff regarding the ESP8266.
 Intention is to keep all useful stuff in one place, as well as some code.

-## The ESP8266
-Low-cost Wi-Fi microchip.
+The ESP8266 is a Low-cost Wi-Fi microchip.
 Produced by Espressif Systems in Shanghai, China.
+Can be programmed using Arduino IDE.

-## A selection of modules by third-party manufacturer Ai-Thinker:
+## Hardware modules

+### Third-party manufacturer Ai-Thinker
 - ESP01
 - ESP07
 - ESP12

 Read more here [https://en.wikipedia.org/wiki/ESP8266#Espressif_modules]

-## Modules provided by others:
+### By others
 - NodeMCU

-## ESP01
+## ESP01 in detail
 Pinout:
 1. GND, Ground (0 V)
 2. GPIO 2, General-purpose input/output No. 2